Organ procurement: Procedures

-If the organ donor is human, most countries require that the donor be legally dead for consideration of organ transplantation (e.g. cardiac death or brain death).
+If the organ donor is human, most countries require that the donor be legally dead for consideration of organ transplantation (e.g., cardiac death or brain death).
 For some organs, a living donor can be the source of the organ.
 For example, living donors can donate one kidney or part of their liver to a well-matched recipient.

 Organs cannot be procured after the heart has stopped beating for a long time.
 Thus, donation after brain death is generally preferred because the organs are still receiving blood from the donor's heart until minutes before being removed from the body and placed on ice.
-In order to better standardize the evaluation of brain death, The American Academy of Neurology (AAN) published a new set of guidelines in 2010.
-These guidelines require that three clinical criteria be met in order to establish brain death: coma with a known cause, absence of brain stem reflexes, and apnea.
+To standardize brain death evaluation, the American Academy of Neurology (AAN) updated guidelines in 2010, requiring coma with known cause, absent brain stem reflexes, and apnea; recent practices emphasize critical care coordination to optimize donor stability and increase procurement rates.

-Donation after cardiac death (DCD) involves surgeons taking organs within minutes of the cessation of respirators and other forms of life support for patients who still have at least some brain activity.
-This occurs in situations where, based on the patient's advanced directive or the family's wishes, the patient is going to be withdrawn from life support.
+Donation after circulatory death (DCD), also called donation after cardiac death, refers to organ donation from patients in whom life-sustaining treatment is withdrawn and death is declared following irreversible cessation of circulatory and respiratory function; organs are procured after a short, defined no-touch observation period following circulatory arrest.
+DCD donors may have variable residual brain activity at the time of withdrawal of support, and protocols (including the length of the mandatory observation interval after circulation stops) differ between jurisdictions.
+For example, UK guidance typically applies a 2–5 minute observation period in controlled DCD pathways, while other countries use different timings within their local protocols.
+This occurs in situations where, based on the patient's advance directive or the family's wishes, the patient is going to be withdrawn from life support.
 After this decision has been made, the family is contacted for consideration for organ donation.
 Once life support has been withdrawn, there is a 2-5 minute waiting period to ensure that the potential donor's heart does not start beating again spontaneously.
 After this waiting period, the organ procurement surgery begins as quickly as possible to minimize time that the organs are not being perfused with blood.
 DCD had been the norm for organ donors until 'brain death' became a legal definition in the United States in 1981.
 Since then, most donors have been brain-dead.